Alec Baldwin As Donald Trump: Actor Slams President’s ‘Limited’ Vocabulary

 Jimmy Kimmel also added his own two cents to the matter, suggesting that Trump “needs a thesaurus” due to the “limited” one he currently has.
 Adding to what Kimmel said, Baldwin added that the President “has a pamphlet thesaurus.”

-Alec Baldwin is now well-known for his Donald Trump impersonations, but he also plans to take things to another form of media, as ABC News wrote in a report yesterday.
+Alec Baldwin is now well-known for his Donald Trump impersonations, but he also plans to take things to another form of media, as ABC News reported yesterday.
 According to ABC News, Baldwin will be teaming up with radio host Kurt Andersen to write a satirical book about Trump called You Can’t Spell America Without Me: The Really Tremendous Inside Story of My Fantastic First Year as President Donald J. Trump.
 The publication also quoted a humorous promotional blurb for the book, hinting at what readers could expect when it is released in November.

 “(The book will include) genius backroom strategy sessions with White House advisers.
 (Trump’s) triumphs over the dishonest news media.
 The historic, world-changing decisions —many of them secret until now.”